 (1) 552.238-73, Identification of Electronic Office Equipment Providing Accessibility for Individuals with Disabilities.
 Use only in FSS solicitations for electronic office equipment.

-(2) 552.238-74, Introduction of New Supplies/Services (INSS).
+(2) 552.238-74, Introduction of New Supplies and Services Special Item Number (SIN).
 Use only in FSS solicitations allowing the introduction of new supplies/services.
 Note: GSA Form 1649, Notification of Federal Supply Schedule Improvement, may be required if revising a Special Item Number (SIN).

 (c)As prescribed in this paragraph, insert the following provisions as an addendum to 52.212-2, Evaluation—Commercial Products and Commercial Services: